HumanCellAtlas/data-portal-content/content/learn/development-guides/ingest-broker-development-guide.md

 ## Data Submission Broker

 All data that are made available for the Human Cell Atlas first go through the process of ingestion through the Ingest API.
-Submission brokers take care of storing, processing, and (if needed) converting submissions to ensure that data are interoperable.
-A submission refers to a collection of scientific files and the metadata about them, contributed to the HCA by scientific teams around the world.
+Submission brokers take care of storing, processing, and, if needed, converting submissions to ensure that data are interoperable.
+A submission refers to a collection of scientific files and the metadata about them contributed to the HCA by scientific teams around the world.

 ### Authentication